Child Custody in New York State

 By J. Douglas Barics

 Custody cases are unique in that in virtually every other type of case, the court is looking to the past and attempting to reconstruct disputed facts.
 In a custody case, the court is attempting to look to the future and predict which parent will be the better custodial parent.
-To this end, the court employs a number of methods, such as relying on past behavior to predict future actions, and the use of expert testimony.
+To this end, the court employs a number of methods to assist it in making this prediction.

 New York's statutory law on custody is sparse.
-Domestic Relations Law 70 provides that there shall be no prima facie right to the custody of the child in either parent, but the court shall determine solely what is for the best interest of the child.
+Domestic Relations Law 70 provides that ethere shall be no prima facie right to the custody of the child in either parent in all cases, and that the court shall determine solely in the child's best interests.
 Similar language is also found in Domestic Relations Law 240.
 Family Court Article 6 gives the family court jurisdiction to hear custody and visitation cases.
-However, majority of New York's substantive child custody laws have evolved through case law, and are presented below.
-Links to the text of many important custody cases are provided for further reading.
+However, majority of New York's substantive child custody laws have evolved through case law.

 Under normal circumstances, only parents have the right to seek custody.
 For a non parent to even be allowed to file for custody, they must first show extraordinary circumstances.
 The lead case in New York for the rights of a non parent versus a parent is Bennett v.
 Jeffereys 387 N.Y.S.2d 821, 40 N.Y.2d 543 (Court of Appeals 1976).
 In Bennett, the court held that a parent may not be deprived of custody to a non parent "absent surrender, abandonment, persisting neglect, unfitness or other like extraordinary circumstances."
 If extraordinary circumstances are found, then and only then may the court consider granting custody to the non parent if that is determined to be in the child's best interest.
 But "[a]bsent extraordinary circumstances, narrowly categorized, it is not within the power of a court, or, by delegation of the Legislature or court, a social agency, to make significant decisions concerning the custody of children, merely because it could make a better decision or disposition."